-People who have an intellectual disability, families and community agencies are connecting like never before and taking active roles in meaningful community-building projects, with the purpose of building a society where everyone belongs, not unlike barn raisings.
+People who have an intellectual disability, families and community agencies are connecting like never before and taking active roles in meaningful community-building projects, with the purpose of creating a society where everyone belongs.

-It’s in the spirit of community collaboration that Community Living Ontario invites people to be a part of The Barn Raising: Coming Together to Achieve Community Goals.
-We look forward to connecting with friends and allies of the Community Living movement from September 12th to the 14th, 2018 at the Sheraton Parkway in Richmond Hill.
+It’s in the spirit of community collaboration that Community Living Ontario invites YOU to be a part of The Barn Raising: Coming Together to Achieve Community Goals, proudly presented by Community Services Benefits Trust.
+We look forward to connecting with friends and allies of the Community Living movement from September 12th to the 14th at the Sheraton Parkway in Richmond Hill.

-We are currently accepting proposals from speakers, thought leaders and collaborators for workshops, presentations and panel discussions on how to actively and effectively engage with our communities to address unmet needs, to challenge the status quo, and to build on integrated approaches that better our communities.
-Areas or topics of interest include, but are not limited to, the following:
+Let’s actively and effectively engage with our communities to address unmet needs, challenge the status quo, and build on integrated approaches that benefit all of us.